-“It’s all about the team,” Segura said to reporters at the beginning of spring training.
+“It’s all about the team,” Segura said to reporters at the beginning of spring training in March.
 “It’s not all about you.
 It’s all about the team, what is best for the team and best for the organization.”

 Statistically, the numbers weren’t favorable for Segura at shortstop, making it no surprise that both sides were willing to look for options to move him away from the position.
 As noted by Phillies Nation’s own Tim Kelly, Segura had 20 errors, a -1.3 ultimate zone rating and -5 defensive runs saved.
 His 20 errors ranked first on the team and third in MLB amongst shortstops.

 Due to the addition of Gregorious and departure of César Hernández to the Cleveland Indians, the original thought was Segura would move over to second base.
 It made a lot of sense considering it was the position he had spent the most time at other than shortstop.